 An Anatomy of Credit Booms: Evidence from Macro Aggregates and Micro Data

-We study the characteristics of credit booms in emerging and industrial economies.
-Macro data show a systematic relationship between credit booms and economic expansions, rising asset prices, real appreciations and widening external deficits.
-Micro data show a strong association between credit booms and leverage ratios, firm values, and banking fragility.
-We also find that credit booms are larger in emerging economies, particularly in the nontradables sector; most emerging markets crises are associated with credit booms; and credit booms in emerging economies are often preceded by large capital inflows but not by financial reforms or productivity gains.
+This paper proposes a methodology for measuring credit booms and uses it to identify credit booms in emerging and industrial economies over the past four decades.
+In addition, we use event study methods to identify the key empirical regularities of credit booms in macroeconomic aggregates and micro-level data.
+Macro data show a systematic relationship between credit booms and economic expansions, rising asset prices, real appreciations, widening external deficits and managed exchange rates.
+Micro data show a strong association between credit booms and firm-level measures of leverage, firm values, and external financing, and bank-level indicators of banking fragility.
+Credit booms in industrial and emerging economies show three major differences: (1) credit booms and the macro and micro fluctuations associated with them are larger in emerging economies, particularly in the nontradables sector; (2) not all credit booms end in financial crises, but most emerging markets crises were associated with credit booms; and (3) credit booms in emerging economies are often preceded by large capital inflows but not by financial reforms or productivity gains.

 Suggested Citation: Suggested Citation